jhaskinsjr/nebula/README.md

     state                           print launcher's state (i.e., variables, etc) to stdout shutdown                        send shutdown signal to services, exit launcher

-The script restore.ussim is very similar to main.ussim, but, rather than a loadbin command, instead features a restore command:
+The script pipelines/bergamot/restore.ussim is very similar to pipelines/bergamot/main.ussim, but, rather than a loadbin command, instead features a restore command:

     ...